What does the Women's March embody? Has it started some change in our society?

 On January 21, 2017, a gathering that many assumed would be a small grassroots affair became a movement that to this day continues to hold politicians, authorities, and civilians accountable for their actions.
 The Women’s March did not end January 22.
 It grew into a call-to-action against sexist and prejudiced ideas that were being deemed mainstream and valid.
 The year ended on a bittersweet note.
 Despite the #MeToo movement uncovering so many silenced cases of harassment and abuse, it proved that our society is still far from becoming the egalitarian utopia we’d hope.
 The backlash and questioning towards the women who came forth with their stories taught us that there are still plenty of issues at the core of our system.

-This year the Women’s March took a different approach.
+The Women’s March 2018 took a different approach.
 There was still that passion and solidarity that made the first one a success.
 However, as different demonstrations happened throughout the United States and around the world, one thing was clear: this is not a one-time-deal.
 In fact, there was a wide array of issues that were being addressed, such as immigration, sexual harassment, the gender wage-gap, and reproductive rights.
-We had the chance to speak with Oriette D’Angelo, an MA student in Digital Communications & Media Arts at DePaul University, who attended the Chicago Women’s March this year as well as the past one.
+We had the chance to speak with Oriette D’Angelo, an MA student in Digital Communications & Media Arts at DePaul University, who attended the Chicago Women’s March in 2018 as well as the past one.
 We talked about her experiences on both occasions as well as on the photographs she was able to capture during the protest.

 "I'm strong, I'm ambitious, and I know exactly what I want.
 If that makes me a `bitch´, that's fine."